Joshlucpoll/spotify-playlist-utils/README.md

 #### The Config File

-This script comes with a `config.py` file that holds all the configuration parameters
+This script comes with a `.env` file that holds all the configuration parameters

 #### Create a Spotify Application